-The purpose of this Official Statement, which includes the cover page and Appendices hereto, is to set forth certain information pertaining to the Taylor County School District Finance Corporation (the "Corporation") School Building Revenue Bonds, Series of 2022 (the "Bonds").
+The purpose of this Official Statement, which includes the cover page and Appendices hereto, is to set forth certain information pertaining to the Taylor County School District Finance Corporation (the "Corporation") School Building Revenue Bonds, Series of 2023 (the "Bonds").

-The Bonds are being issued to finance improvements at Taylor County High School (the "Project").
+The Bonds are being issued to finance improvements to Career and Technical Center and land purchase (the "Projects").

 The Bonds are revenue bonds and constitute a limited indebtedness of the Corporation.
-The Bonds will be secured by a lien and a pledge of the rental income derived by the Corporation from leasing the Project (as hereinafter defined) to the Taylor County Board of Education (the "Board") on a year to year basis (see "Security" herein).
+The Bonds will be secured by a lien and a pledge of the rental income derived by the Corporation from leasing the school building Projects (as hereinafter defined) to the Taylor County Board of Education (the "Board") on a year to year basis (see "Security" herein).